malinda1986/react-redux-todo-list/README.md

 * it will open the cypress ui to select the test cases
 * select required test cases to be run

-Note : run the test in different terminal while it running the app
+Note : run the test in different terminal while app is running

 ## Built With